boboruru/AnkiAIUtils/README.md

 - always sort those tags by alphabetical order
 - add modes:
     - mode "predefined": the user gives a list of tags and the LLM finds which to apply to each note given a query
+    - mode "natural_list": where the LLM creates the list itself
         - loop over each note and ask it to generate tags
+        - but also show the list of tags until now then finally loop all over again and ask the LLM to tell which tag from a list should apply after filtering via embeddings
+        - but still allow starting from a premade list
 - arg for image support if media found
     - if the card contains an image, it should be hashed, then a cached call to a func that asks a vision model to describe the type of image, then use the embedding of this answer to suggest the appropriate tags to suggest to the LLM for classification
+    - image should have their own tags, like "imagery", "decision tree", "classification", "table" etc
 <!-- END_TODO -->

 ## Credits